BIG-RAT/mobile_to_local/README.md

         -userType: type of account to migrate to.
 Either standard or admin.
           -unbind: whether or not to unbind after migrating.
 Either true or false.
             -mode: whether or not to prompt the user for input.
 If mode is silent the user will not be prompted for input.
+        -listType: Defines how attributes will be removed.
+Use either removeList (default) or keepList.
 </pre>

 #### Examples: